adammulgrew/gel/content/sass/styleguide.md

 <div class="editor-content">

-	<p>Here you can download all of the GEL boilerplate assets including sass, css, javascript, images and webfonts.
+	<p>Here you can download all of the <abbr title="Global Experience Language">GEL</abbr> boilerplate assets including sass, css, javascript, images and webfonts.
 An example index.html file with the correct asset references is also included</p>

 	<a href="https://github.com/SLDG/gel/releases/download/v0.1.0/0.1.0.zip" class="btn btn--primary btn--icon no-external">